laxminarayanan-art/Cognizancee/Task-6/README.md

 ```

-“Decide what you want, and then act as if it  were impossible to fail.”
+<span style="color:orange"> “Decide what you want, and then act as if it  were impossible to fail.”

 ```
 <hr>